-There are two key tools which should always be a part of this: Google Analytics and Google’s Webmaster Tools.
+There are two key tools which should always be a part of this: Google Analytics and Google Search Console.
 Both will give you a picture of the kind of content that is being read on your site, and the kind of keywords that are driving traffic to it.
-In addition, by registering your site with Google’s Webmaster Tools you are placing youself firmly on Google’s radar – doing this helps Google crawl your site in the most comprehensive manner possible; and if you enter all your site details correctly you are giving its algorithms the most accurate picture possible of your website, thus helping it to serve the most relevant search results from it.
+In addition, by registering your site with Google Search Console you are placing yourself firmly on Google’s radar – doing this helps Google crawl your site in the most comprehensive manner possible; and if you enter all your site details correctly you are giving its algorithms the most accurate picture possible of your website, thus helping it to serve the most relevant search results from it.

 In addition to the above, you will be able to use other analytics tools – for example, your e-newsletter reports and, assuming you’ve added one to your site, stats from sharing services (such as Addthis) – to hone in on popular content.
 By identifying the blog posts or site pages that are attracting large numbers of visitors, you can drill down into the reasons why – and write articles on similar topics or structure new articles in a similar way.

-- Blog as regularly as you can.
-Not only will this make your site more keyword rich, it will make it taken more seriously by Google’s search algorithms (which factor in frequency of updates when determining where to plonk your site in search results)
+- Blog regularly.
+Not only will this make your site more keyword rich, it will help it be taken more seriously by Google’s search algorithms (which factor in frequency of updates when determining where to plonk your site in search results).

 - Create quality blog posts.
-Don’t pack your site full of keyword-rich but ultimately useless drivel – it won’t impress anyone (Google included, actualy)
+Don’t pack your site full of keyword-rich but ultimately useless drivel – it won’t impress anyone (Google included).

 - Create backlinks where possible.
 Ask clients, colleagues and friends who run websites or blogs to provide you with a backlink (but avoid spammy link-building services).

-- Swot up on what Google actually recommend you do from an SEO perspective.
+- Get on Google’s radar: register with Google Search Console and swot up on what Google actually recommend you do from an SEO perspective.

 - Use Addthis or a similar service to make it easy for people to share your content.